Orange you glad this page covers dehydrating oranges?

 Dehydrated orange leather will be pliable, slightly stiff, and dry enough to fold and tear into sheets or smaller pieces.
 Store in an airtight container.
 If left out in the open, it will reabsorb moisture from the air and get sticky.

 Variations: Combine oranges with bananas or mangos to create unique flavors.
-For ideas, see Fruit Leather Recipes.
+For ideas, explore Fruit Leather Recipes.

 Photo: Dried orange leather torn into smaller pieces on left, and dried orange pieces on right.
 Both make great trail snacks.